Project Lead The Way

 What courses does QO offer?

 How to Make it Work – With all of the courses offered at QO, it is important to start planning as an 8th grade student to ensure that you make the most of your high school career.
-See the PLTW Coursework Plansto determine how to schedule your 4 years at QO, combinations include PLTW, CISCO and PLTW, AP Signature and PLTW, AP Art/Computer Science/Math Signature and PLTW.
+See the PLTW Coursework Plans to determine how to schedule your 4 years at QO, combinations include PLTW along one or more of the following - AP Distinguished Scholar Recognition, the AP Computer Science (CISCO, Gaming, or Programming) Pathway, AP Signature Art, AP Signature Music, AP Signature Social Studies, or Law and Society.
+Fuller descriptions of each course and extracurriculars with PLTW is available in our PLTW at QO flyer.

-- Introduction to Engineering Design (IED), taught by Mr. Steve Mikulski and Mr. Derek Sontz - designed for 9th and 10th grade students, this introductory course focuses on the design process and its application while students learn to use 3D modeling software and work in teams.
+- Introduction to Engineering Design (IED), taught by Mr. Robert Jones and Mr. Derek Sontz - designed for 9th and 10th grade students, this introductory course focuses on the design process and its application while students learn to use 3D modeling software and work in teams.

 - Principles of Engineering (POE), taught by Mr. Marty Nelson - designed for 10th and 11th grade students, this second year course explores a variety of topics including mechanisms, energy, statics, materials, and kinematics while developing and applying problem-solving skills.

 - Digital Electronics (DE), taught by Mr. Mario Castillo and previously taught by Mrs. Colleen Adams - designed for 10th, 11th, and 12th grade students, this is the third course in the series which focuses on using combinational and sequential logic design and their use as the foundation for all modern electronic devices.

-- Environmental Sustainability (ES), taught by Mr. Paul Dethlefsen designed for 11th and 12th grade students, this is the fourth course in the series which uses hands-on projects to engage students in engineering design problems related to biomechanics, cardiovascular engineering, genetic engineering, tissue engineering, biomedical devices, forensics and bioethics.
+- Environmental Sustainability (ES), taught by Mr. Paul Dethlefsen - designed for 11th and 12th grade students, this is an option for the fourth course in the series which uses hands-on projects related to clean and abundant drinking water, food supply issues, and renewable energy to engage students in engineering design problems, simulations, research projects and design projects.